 On machines where a project or account code is needed, you must either specify the --project \$PROJECT argument in the create_newcase command, or set the \$PROJECT variable in your shell environment.
-If this argument is not set, the error message ERROR: PROJECT_REQUIRED will be reported.
+If this argument is not set, the default value in config_machines.xml for \$PROJECT will be used.
+An error will be reported if the default project account is not accessable.

-If running on a preconfigured or configurable machine, that machine will normally be recognized automatically and therefore it is not required to specify the -machine argument to create_newcase.
-Generic linux and macos systems will require the --machine argument to be used.
+If running on a preconfigured or configurable machine, that machine will normally be recognized automatically and therefore it is not required to specify the --machine argument to create_newcase.
+Generic linux and macos systems will require the --machine linux / --machine macos argument to be used (see Section 5.2).